 The growth of each student depends on the success of the home-school partnership.
 Communication is clearly essential to this teamwork.
-Parent conferences are typically offered once in the fall and once in the winter so that parents have a chance to touch base with teachers and/or advisors to discuss the student's progress and any concerns parents may have.
-Conference times are assigned and sent home to parents well in advance of the conference date.
+Parent conferences are typically offered once in the fall with all teachers.
+In the winter, advisors meet with students and their parents/guardians to discuss the student's progress and any concerns parents/guardians may have.
+Conference times are assigned and sent home to parents/guardians well in advance of the conference date.

-There may be other times when a parent, the advisor, or a teacher will request a conference.
-A parent may request a conference by calling the student's teacher.
+There may be other times when a parent/guardian, an advisor, or a teacher will request a conference.
+A parent or guardian may request a conference by calling the student's teacher.
 Many conferences with teachers are scheduled before school to avoid conflicts with coaching and other after-school obligations.